Skip to main content

 1. You do not need Internet access when you use a local SubC’s SecureEdge Server

-2. You do not need to Activate your SubC Software desktop application host system with SubC Cloud Streaming Service Group (unless you also want to be able to stream your SubC Software Channels to SubC Cloud Stream Service and invite others onshore/outside of your LAN to view those Channels via SubC Presentations through their Internet browsers).
+2. You do not need to Activate your SubC Software desktop application host system with SubC Cloud Streaming Service Group (unless you also want to be able to stream your SubC Software Channels to SubC Cloud Stream Service)

 If you wish to implement SubC Secure SecureEdge Server in your LAN, please contact sales@subcimaging.com for pricing and installation details.